laboon/ebook/text/50_writing_testable_code.md

 ## Dependency Injection

 As we've seen, having dependencies hard-coded into your methods can make them difficult to test.
-Lets assume you have a class-level reference to a `Duck` object that is created by a `Pond` object.
+Let's assume you have a class-level reference to a `Duck` object that is created by a `Pond` object.
 The `Pond` class has a `sayHi()` method which will say "Hi!" to all of the animals in the pond:

 ```java
 public class Pond {